Honour Based Abuse

 It can be distinguished from other forms of violence, as it is often committed with some degree of approval and/or collusion from family and/or community members.
 Women, men and younger members of the family can all be involved in the abuse.

 Young victims may find themselves in an abusive and dangerous situation against their will with no power to seek help.
 The usual avenues for seeking help - through parents or other family members may be unavailable.
-Honour based violence manifests itself in a diverse range of ways with children and young people, including forced marriage, domestic and/or sexual violence, rape, physical assaults, harassment, kidnap, threats of violence (including murder), witnessing violence directed towards a sibling or indeed another family member, and female genital mutilation.
+Honour based abuse manifests itself in a diverse range of ways with children and young people, including forced marriage, domestic and/or sexual violence, rape, physical assaults, harassment, kidnap, threats of violence (including murder), witnessing violence directed towards a sibling or indeed another family member, and female genital mutilation.

 Female genital mutilation is an offence under the Female Genital Mutilation Act 2003, and can result in severe physical and psychological injuries and even death.
 It is almost always restricted to female children and young people i.e. those under 18 years old.
 See Female Genital Mutilation Procedure.